 Chapter Three: Method

-To explore these research questions, this study uses an interview method for data collection.
-This qualitative research method includes a purposive sample of participants.
-Procedures include online recruitment and advertising, following approval of the IRB Review Board.
-Hospital chaplains participating in the interview are presented with a series of open-ended questions in a semi-structured format.
+To explore the research question, this study used an interview method for data collection.
+This qualitative research method included a purposive sample of participants.
+Following Institutional Review Board approval, procedures involved online recruitment and advertising.
+Hospital chaplains participating in the interview answered a series of open-ended questions in a semi-structured format.
+Initial thematic codes emerged and trained research assistants verified the coding scheme before the researcher combined the codes into larger categories designed to answer the research question.

+Research Perspective

+Symbolic Interaction, the study of “how communication shapes individual identities, making both individuality and social community possible” (Craig & Muller, 2007, p.
+366), guides the design and execution of this study.
+This theoretical tradition carries several propositions (Lindlof & Taylor, 2011).
+First, meaning is a product of interactional processes within society.
+Dyadic, small group, and organizational members create shared meaning as part of their daily societal and organizational functioning.
+Second, reality is not objective, but there are multiple realities all capable of change.
+In this way, reality, subjectively observed and captured through research, highlights the phenomenon within a specific context of time and space.
+Finally, researchers welcome the presence of both self and society, creating open lines of communication as necessary for a democracy (Lindlof & Taylor 2011).

+Hospital chaplains, part of a larger working community of medical professionals, possess multiple identities and roles within the organizational setting.
+Through their communicative interactions with others, they create, maintain, and recreate their identities and roles.
+A symbolic interactionism (SI) approach to this study allows for context and symbols to reflect hospital chaplains’ lived experiences using their words.
+By collecting chaplains’ accounts, others may better understand how they define their roles and communicate their identity at work.
+Consequently, this study uses a qualitative approach to investigate this area of research to gain a clearer understanding of the meaning of the role of the chaplain in the hospital.

 Sample

-Hospital chaplains interviewed for this study are those who specifically work with a hospital or medical organization.
-Whether the chaplains are employed full-time or part-time is not relevant in this study.
+Hospital chaplains interviewed for this study specifically work with a hospital or medical organization.
+The goal was to examine general communication behaviors before further exploring specific individual and organizational characteristics that may contribute to differences across chaplains.
+Thus, length of employment, number of hours per week worked, sex, age, denomination, and specialized training were not part of the purposive criteria.
 Any publicly available phone and email information as well as publicly accessible social media pages generated the initial mechanisms for contacting potential interviewees.
-Each hospital chaplain was also asked to pass the recruiting statement on to others who might be interested in being interviewed as part of a snowball technique.
+The researcher asked each hospital chaplain to pass the recruiting statement on to others who might be interested as part of a snowball technique.

 Chaplains as Participants

-Sixteen hospital chaplains participated in semi-structured qualitative interviews (Denzin & Lincoln, 2017; Longhurst, 2009) and for this research study.
+Sixteen hospital chaplains participated in semi-structured qualitative interviews (Denzin & Lincoln, 2017; Longhurst, 2009) for this research study.
 There were 3 females and 13 males.
 Out of the participants, 11 identified as Caucasian, 2 were multiracial, 2 were African-American, and 1 was Latino.
 Ages ranged from 28 to 71 with chaplain experience ranging from 3 years to 34 years.
-Denomination affiliations were self-reported with six identifying as Catholic, five as Baptist, two as Episcopal, two as Methodist, and one as United Church of God.
+Six chaplains identified as Catholic, five as Baptist, two as Episcopal, two as Methodist, and one as United Church of God.
 All participants volunteered to be a part of the research study and received no compensation for their time.